317-695-7700

 I combine deep knowledge of Indiana DUI laws with a client-focused approach, challenging stops, tests, and penalties using precedents like Boyd v.
 State (519 N.E.2d 182, 1988) to protect your future.

 A DUI charge doesn’t have to derail your life.
-Contact me for a free consultation to fight suspensions, penalties, and convictions.
-I advocate for you, leveraging my experience to navigate Indiana DUI laws and protect your rights.
+If you have questions about Indiana’s DUI law, call me for a free consultation to discuss your case.

 Phone: 317-695-7700